Double success for Kenya at Boston Marathon

 A lead pack of about 20 men reached the halfway mark together and 15 remained tight at the front through 21 miles.

-Chebet made his move just after that but Cherono and Kipruto kept the pressure on him into the final stretch.
+Chebet made his move just after that, but Cherono and Kipruto kept the pressure on him into the final stretch.

 Jepchirchir wins again

-Peres Jepchirchir, 28, last year's New York Marathon champion, won her Boston debut by edging Ethiopia's Ababel Yeshaneh in the final strides, taking her fifth victory in a row since 2019 in 2:21:01.
+Jepchirchir, last year's New York Marathon champion, won her Boston debut by edging Ethiopia's Ababel Yeshaneh in the final strides, as the 28-year-old took her fifth victory in a row since 2019 in 2:21:01.

 That was good enough to defeat Yeshaneh, a 2019 Chicago runner-up and former world half-marathon record holder, by four seconds with Kenya's Mary Ngugi third in 2:21:32.